Yamini2001/DSA-Questions/README.md

 82.   **MinMaxDiffPairs.java**: Return the minimum maximum difference among all p pairs.
 We define the maximum of an empty set to be zero.
 83.   **MaxDiffRemappingDigit.java**: Return the difference between the maximum and minimum values Bob can make by remapping exactly one digit in num.
 84.   **WildCardMatching.py**: The matching should cover the entire input string.
+85.   **MaxDiffIncreasingElement.java**: Return the maximum difference.
+If no such i and j exists, return -1.